FabL-B/OC_Projet10/readme.md

 ## Description

-SoftDesk is a Django application for managing projects, users, and tickets associated with those projects.
-Users can collaborate on projects, create tickets to report issues or request features, and track their progress.
+SoftDesk is a Django application for managing projects, users, and issues associated with those projects.
+Users can collaborate on projects, create issues to report problems or request features, and track their progress.

 ## Features